Slow-Cooked Barbecue Ribs

 Grill Temp

-I choose to use my grill using indirect heat.
-Since my grill is not equipped with a thermometer I had to test what setting I needed to maintain David's temperature of 230 degrees.
+I used my gas grill and cooked these over indirect heat, meaning I lit only one side of the grill.
+Since my grill is not equipped with a thermometer, I had to test which setting kept the temperature at 230 degrees.
 I used this simple oven thermometer and marked my settings on the dial.

-I also wanted to get that smoked flavor so I used Western Style Apple Wood Chips.
+I also wanted to get that smoked flavor, so I used Western Style Apple Wood Chips.
 I used tin foil to make small packets with a handful of wood chips and poked holes in the top.
-I placed two packets at a time on the heated side of the grill and changed them out throughout to cooking process.
+I placed two packets at a time on the heated side of the grill and changed them out throughout the cooking process.
+This created enough smoke to get that smoky flavor.

 “ I earn money from purchases on affiliate links at no additionl cost to you.”
 Disclosure Statement